sonic-pi-net/sonic-pi/README.md

               /____/\____/_/ /_/_/\___/  /_/   /_/

-## The Live Coding Sound Synthesiser for Everyone.
+## The Live Coding Synth for Everyone.

 Sonic Pi is an open source programming environment originally designed to explore and teach programming concepts through the process of